Sunday, February 21, 2016

 Bottom: December 20, 1925, Winnipeg Tribune

-The Provincial Produce Company, a fruit retailer and wholesaler, moved in by 1917.
+The Provincial Produce Company, a fruit retailer and wholesaler, took over the building in 1917.

-The company was founded by Maier Calof who came to Manitoba in 1879 and soon opened a grocery store in Winkler.
-By 1907, he was in Winnipeg and the proprietor of a grocery store on Machray Avenue, then a livestock feed store on Selkirk Avenue which he later expanded to Aikins Street at Stella.
+The company was founded by Maier Calof, who came to Manitoba in 1879 and soon opened a grocery store in Winkler.
+By 1907, he relocated to Winnipeg and opened a grocery store on Machray Avenue, then a livestock feed store on Selkirk Avenue.

-After a brief foray into the hotel business in Alberta, Calof returned to Winnipeg founded and Provincial Produce in April 1917.
+After a brief foray into the hotel business in Alberta, Calof returned to Winnipeg and founded the Provincial Produce Company in April 1917.
 (For more about Calof.)

 https://humanrights.ca/blog/sleeping-car-porters

-The union is not mentioned in street directories before setting up shop in the Craig Block, so it likely did not have a home outside of the shop floor.
-(Though a
+The union is not mentioned in street directories before setting the Craig Block, so it is unclear where its original office was.

 Outside 795 Main in 1940.
 (Photo source)

-The union was soon joined by the Universal Negro Improvement Association, a U.S. based organization.
-Also, the short-lived Railway Porters' Band of Winnipeg, said to be the largest "coloured band" in Western Canada, also called the building home with its upstairs hall acting as its practice space.
+The union was joined by a branch office of the U.S.-based Universal Negro Improvement Association.
+Also, the short-lived Railway Porters' Band of Winnipeg, said to be the largest "coloured band" in Western Canada, used the upstairs hall for its practices.

-As the 1920s wore on, Maier's health began to suffer and at least two of his sons, Rockmil and Abram, took larger roles at the store.
-In 1928, Provincial Produce moved to a newly built warehouse on "Fruit Row", a nickname for Ross Avenue.
-Soon after the move, Maier sold the business and relocated to California.
+As the 1920s wore on, Maier's health suffered and two of his sons took larger roles at the store.
+In 1928, they moved Provincial Produce to a newly built warehouse on "Fruit Row", a nickname for Ross Avenue.

-It is likely the building was sold to the union or an affiliated organization as starting in 1929 the main floor space became home to a number of businesses catering to the Black community.
-One was the Unity Pool Hall, which had a lunch counter that sometimes went under a different name, (Betty's, Carl's, Union Lunch Bar.).
-There was also the Sanitary Barber Shop.
+It is likely the building was sold to the union or an affiliated organization, as starting in 1929, the main floor became home to several businesses that catered to the Black community.
+The Unity Pool Hall, a lunch counter that went under various names over the years (Betty's, Carl's, Union Lunch Bar), and a barber shop.

-The building was truly a one-stop shop for porters living in, or stopping over in, Winnipeg.
+The building was now truly a one-stop shop for porters living or stopping over in Winnipeg.

 The upstairs hall in a ca. 2020 photograph

-The Porters' Social and Charitable Association was created in 1932 and it took over the management of the upstairs hall and likely the pool hall downstairs as for its first dozen years of operation there is no proprietor listed for the hall listed in street directories.
+The Porters' Social and Charitable Association was created in 1932, and it took over the management of the upstairs hall and possibly the entire building.
+It may have also run the pool room until the late 1940s.

-That changed in 1949 when the owner of the Unity Pool Room was John Nealy who resided at 220 Selkirk Avenue.
-In 1952, the name of the business changed to changed to the Liberty Pool Room which was owned jointly by Lawrence Lewsey, Lionel West and Edward Bailey.
+In 1952, the name of the Unity Pool Room changed to the Liberty Pool Room, which was jointly owned by Lawrence Lewsey, Lionel West and Edward Bailey.
 (Lewsey was also a local musician and porter.)
 In 1960, the Liberty Pool Room and Lunch was owned by Emma Bowen.

 Craig Block, ca. 2012

-The union offices relocated, leaving only the Porters Charitable and Social Association upstairs.
-In years to come, the name of the organization was changed to the Colored Peoples' Social and Charitable Association and remained in that space until at least 1987.
+The union offices relocated in 1961, leaving only the Porters Charitable and Social Association upstairs.
+The name of the organization later changed to the Colored People's Social and Charitable Association and remained in that space until at least 1987.

-In 1962, the pool room became Fern's Lunch run by Mrs. R Maksymyk.
+As for the downstairs, in 1962, the pool room became Fern's Lunch which was run by Mrs. R. Maksymyk.
 By 1965, John and Ann Barbolak were the proprietors.

 Fern's closed in 1972.

 Since then, the retail space has been home to Farmers' Supply Ltd. and Dimensional Plastics.
-The building was renovated in 2014 and is now home to Ma's Fishing and Sporting Goods.
+The building was renovated in 2014 and put up for sale in 2020-2021.
+It is now home to Ma's Fishing and Sporting Goods.

-For more of my blog posts celebrating the history of Manitoba's Black community.
+For more of my posts and columns celebrating Manitoba's Black history!

 1. this was a cool find!
 Lawrence Lewsey was my grandfather and Im happy to learn more about him.
 Thank You